WCID_logo

 What is "WCID"?

-WCID (What Can I Do?) is a non-profit organisation created to prevent gender-based violence (GBV) by empowering men through positive education and training, designed by both female and male leaders.
+WCID (What Can I Do?)
+CIC is a registered non-profit organisation created to prevent gender-based violence (GBV) through positive training, designed by both female and male leaders.

 Our Aims